JoostVoskuil/azure-devops-gitleaks/README.md

 - Add option for a custom tool location (so no download)
 - Task input parameters are grouped
 - Updated UDMSecretChecks.toml and GitleaksUdmCombo.toml to latest v7 structure (thanks to Dariusz Porowski)
-- Deprecation warning of 'configtype' value custom.
-Use customfullpath instead.
-This is due to upcomming gitleaks 8
 - Fixed bug that scanonlychanges (--commit-file) and depth cannot work together
 - Fixed bug that reportype was a mandatory parameter, will default in code to json
-- Protection against Gitleaks v8, Gitleaks v7 will be the latest version supported by this task.
-Gitleaks v8 will be a newer version of this task.
+- Protection against Gitleaks v8, Gitleaks v7 will be the latest version supported by this major version of this task.
+For Gitleaks v8 there will be a newer version of this task.

 ### 1.3